Prabhu204/Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition/README.md

 The dataset is devided in to 3 sets:

-- Train set is composed with 200 clasess and each class has 200 samples with a 64x64 pixels
+- Trainset is composed with 200 clasess and each class has 200 samples with a 64x64 pixels
-- Validation has composed with a 50 samples per each class.
+- Validationset has composed with a 50 samples per each class.
 - Testset is a total size 10000 samples.

 ### Computing resources
 The models were trained on GPU, which is having a configuration of Nvidia-GTX 1070 8gb.
-Each model has took 14h to 20h for training.
+Each model has took approx. 14h to 20h for training.

 ### Results

+Coming soon

 ### Usage

+        Very Deep Convolutional Networks for Large Scale Image Recognition [-h] [-t TRAIN] [-v VAL] [-b {64,128,256}] [-e {50,100,150}] [-d {11,13,16,19}] [-c11] [-es EARLY_STOPPING] [-i IMAGESIZE] [-lr LR]

+        optional arguments:
+          -h, --help            show this help message and exit -t TRAIN, --train TRAIN
+                                required image dataset for training a model.
+It must be in the data directory
+          -v VAL, --val VAL     required image dataset for training a model.
+It must be in the data directory
+          -b {64,128,256}, --batchsize {64,128,256}
+                                select number of samples to load from dataset -e {50,100,150}, --epochs {50,100,150}
+          -d {11,13,16,19}, --depth {11,13,16,19}
+                                depth of the deep learning model
+          -c11, --conv1_1       setting it True will replace some of the 3x3 Conv layers with 1x1 Conv layers in the 16 layer network -es EARLY_STOPPING, --early_stopping EARLY_STOPPING
+                                early stopping is used to stop training of network, if does not improve validation loss
+          -i IMAGESIZE, --imagesize IMAGESIZE
+                                it is used to resize the image pixels -lr LR, --lr LR       learning rate for an Adam optimizer